RakhithJK/spyder-ide-spyder-wiki/Spyder-Internals.md

 **Note: Even if the same module works with both Python 2 and Python 3, it must be copied inside both `external-py2` and `external-py3` folders.**

 ## img_src
-This folder holds the editable and rendered versions of images and art.
+This folder holds the editable and rendered versions of images and art for the Spyder project.

-Include: Official icons, main logo, and some screenshots.
+Included files: Official icons, main logo, and some screenshots.

 ## rope_profiling
 TODO: